reloxo95/Applied-Data-Science-Python/README.md

 (this part of the hole couse was, maybe, the most difficult for me so the average marks if arrount 80%)

 ### Course 3 - Applied Machine Learning in Python
-Weeks 1, 2, 3, and 4 but without quizzes
+Weeks 1, 2, 3 and 4 but without quizzes

 ### Course 4 - Applied Text Mining in Python
+Weeks 1, 2, 3 and 4 but without quizzes

 ### Course 5 - Applied Social Network Analysis in Python